dhruv389/Incubyte-TDD-Sweet-Shop-Management-System/README.md

 ---

-cat > README.md << 'EOF'
 ## 📊 Test Report

 After running tests with `jest-html-reporter`, open the following file in your browser to view a detailed HTML test report:

-test-report.html
+`test-report.html`

 ---

 ## 📸 Front-End

-A basic front-end interface is available at: index.html
+A basic front-end interface is available at :

----
+`index.html`

 ### 👉 To view the front-end using Live Server:

 1. Open the project folder in **VS Code**
-2. Right-click on `frontend/index.html`
+2. Right-click on `index.html`
 3. Click **"Open with Live Server"**
 4. The page will open in your browser at:
 http://127.0.0.1:5500/index.html